 Texture: Castor oil is also rich in other fatty acids.
 These can enhance smoothness and softness when applied to facial skin.

 Complexion: The fatty acids in castor oil can also promote the growth of healthy skin tissue, making it helpful in restoring uneven skin tones.

-Anti-inflammatory: Both castor oil and ricinoleic acid have demonstrated anti-inflammatory properties.
+Anti-inflammatory: The castor oil has demonstrated anti-inflammatory properties.
 This makes them useful for treating irritated skin.

 Antimicrobial: It may also protect the skin from bacterial infections by keeping out microbes that can cause disease.

 Moisturizing: Castor oil contains triglycerides.
 These can help to maintain moisture in the skin, making it a useful treatment for dry skin.

 Hydration: Castor oil may have humectant properties, which means that it can draw moisture from the air into the skin, keeping the skin hydrated.

 Cleansing: The triglycerides found in castor oil are also helpful in removing dirt from the skin.